vrgotecha/Task-Manager/README.md

 Step 3 - Then open new terminal and type the following command to start the json-server to fetch the data from json file:
          **json-server -w data/db.json -p 4000**

-Step 4 - Then run the following command to set up local react server:
+Step 4 - Then run the following command in new terminal to set up local react server:
          **npm start**